 - A person from doing veterinary or surgical work or giving advice to the person’s neighbors; provided that the person does not make a regular practice thereof or receive pecuniary consideration.

-- An animal owner or his/her designated agent performing treatment as prescribed by a veterinarian with a valid veterinarian-patient relationship.
+- An animal owner or his or her designated agent performing treatment as prescribed by a veterinarian with a valid veterinarian-patient relationship.

-The board will conduct at least one examination during each year and give public notice of the time and place for each examination at least 90 days in advance.
+The board will conduct at least one examination during each year and give public notice of the time and place for each examination at least 90 days in advance of the date set for the examination.
 A person desiring to take an examination shall make application at least 30 days before the date of the examination.
-Examinations are designed to test the examinee’s proficiency in the subjects and techniques commonly taught in veterinary schools and familiarity with the law and rules governing veterinary medicine in New Hampshire.
-All examinees are tested by a written examination, supplemented by oral interviews and practical demonstrations.
-The board may use a national examination as adopted in rules of the board.
-For purposes of licensure, except by reciprocity, an individual’s results from a national examination will be valid for five years from the date of the examination.
-The board issues licenses to the persons passing the examination and any person who fails may be admitted to any subsequent examination on payment of the application fee[v].
+The preparation, administration, and grading of examinations shall be governed by rules prescribed by the board.
+Examinations shall be designed to test the examinee’s knowledge of and proficiency in the subjects and techniques commonly taught in veterinary schools and familiarity with the law and rules governing veterinary medicine in this state.
+To pass the examination, the examinee must demonstrate scientific and practical knowledge sufficient to prove that he or she is a competent person to practice veterinary medicine in the judgment of the board.
+All examinees shall be tested by a written examination, supplemented by such oral interviews and practical demonstrations as the board may deem necessary.
+The board may adopt and use a national examination as adopted in rules of the board.
+For purposes of licensure, except by reciprocity, an individual’s results from a national examination shall be valid for 5 years from the date of the examination.
+After each examination, the board shall notify each examinee of the results of the examination, and the board shall issue licenses to the persons successfully completing the examination.
+The board shall record the new licenses and issue a certificate of registration to the new licensees.
+Any person failing an examination shall be admitted to any subsequent examination on payment of the application fee[v].

 Any person holding a valid license in New Hampshire on August 24, 1971 is recognized as a licensed veterinarian and can retain the status so long as the person complies with the provisions including annual renewal of the license[vi].